USDA Loan Pros and Cons

 USDA and FHA loans are two of the most popular government-backed loans because they reduce the costs of purchasing a home.
 However, they’re geared toward different types of borrowers.
 For instance, USDA loans are for borrowers looking to purchase property on rural land and are only available for low- to middle-income families.

 Borrowers who don’t qualify for USDA loans may still qualify for FHA loans.
-Additionally, these loans may be more appealing if you don’t want to be restricted to a certain area.
+Additionally, FHA loans may be more appealing if you don’t want to be restricted to a certain area.

 Both programs are available for primary residences only, but with FHA loans, you can purchase multi-family homes with several units.
-Additionally, both allow for first-time home buyer grants to further reduce your costs of purchasing a home.
+Each program also allows for first-time home buyer grants to further reduce your costs of purchasing a home.

 How to Get a USDA Loan